 Medical experts must establish the standard of care based on the facts of the case.
 They also explain how your child’s pediatrician breached the duty of care.

-How Long Do I Have to File a Pediatrician Malpractice Lawsuit?
+How Long Do I Have to File a Pediatrician Malpractice Lawsuit in Florida?

 In most medical malpractice cases, a victim has two years from the date they discover the malpractice to file a lawsuit.
 However, no lawsuit can be filed more than four years after the malpractice occurred — unless there was concealment, fraud, or misrepresentation.